adamcweitzman/FTC/freestarbucks.md

 ## Willing to have a brief 8 minute 30 second feedback conversation?

-## Send me an email at adam@fightthecube.com with your full name and 2 that work for you.
-After the call I'll email you the starbucks card :)
+## Send me an email at adam@fightthecube.com with your full name and 2 times that work for you.

+## After the call I'll email you the starbucks card :)